MicrosoftDocs/Viva/Viva/insights/personal/Use/MyA-Adoption/Team-adopt-implement.md

  -->

 Build your kickoff presentation based on the agenda and make sure to include the program purpose statement and team roles and responsibilities in the program overview.
-Post your kickoff presentation <!-- and the MyAnaltyics Product Demo video -->on your collaboration channel to allow participants to easily access <!--them-->it.
+Post your kickoff presentation <!-- and the MyAnalytics Product Demo video -->on your collaboration channel to allow participants to easily access <!--them-->it.

 ## Goal setting